StijnVerdenius/ReinforcementLearningExperienceReplay/blogpost/blogpost.md

 <br>

 Typically, off-policy algorithms assume a uniform sampling strategy, replaying the different past experiences with equal frequency.
-However, not every situation requires the same kind of replay.
 Intuitively, our agent can learn better and more efficiently by prioritizing the processing of task-relevant experiences over that of redundant/irrelevant experiences.
+However, being relevant can be subjective, and therefore we can assume that different sorting criteria can be important in different situations; that is, not every situation could benefit optimally using the same kind of replay.
 We will discuss a few cases were you could choose for a particular replay method.

+### How can we analyze the effect of different Experience Replay Methods?

+### Let's experiment!

 ## Why Some Replay Methods Work Better for Some Environments: